-Professional occupations account for the greatest proportion of people employed in CW&C with 24%, followed by associated professional and technical occupations 17% and managers, directors, and senior officials (10%).
+Professional occupations account for the greatest proportion of people employed in CW&C with 24%, followed by associated professional and technical occupations 17% and managers, directors, and capier officials (10%).
+The remaining accupations breakdown is:

+- directors, and senior officials (10%).
 The remaining occupations breakdown is:

 - administrative and secretarial occupations 14%

 - skilled trades occupations 9%

 - caring, leisure and other service occupations 10%

 - sales and customer service occupations 5%

 - process, plant, and machine operative 5%

 - elementary occupations 8%